-The Iridium satellite network is owned and operated by Iridium Satellite LLC (ISLLC).
-It was constructed as a constellation of 66 satellites in low-earth orbit, terrestrial gateways and Iridium subscriber units (ISU).
-An ISU can either be an Iridium satellite phone or any of NAL Research's A3LA series modems.
+The Iridium satellite network is owned and operated by Iridium Communications Inc. It is constructed as a constellation of 66 satellites in low-earth orbit, terrestrial gateways, and Iridium subscriber units (ISUs).
+An ISU can either be an Iridium satellite phone or various types of modems.
 The satellites are placed in an approximate polar orbit at an altitude of 780 km.
-There are 6 polar planes populated with 11 satellites per orbit constituting the 66 satellite constellation.
+There are 6 polar planes populated with 11 satellites per orbit constituting the 66-satellite constellation.
 The near polar orbits of the Iridium constellation provide truly real-time and global coverage from pole-to-pole.